// FRAMEWORKS · INTERACTIVE

 From transactional to symbiotic.

-The structural shift in 2026 partner programmes is from transactional to symbiotic relationships, driven by the rapid maturation of partner AI capability.
+The structural shift in 2026 partner programmes is from transactional to symbiotic relationships, because partner AI capability is maturing fast.
 In a transactional model the partner refers, the platform pays a commission, and the relationship is sustained one deal at a time.
 In a symbiotic, co-growth model the partner and the platform grow each other's capability and footprint.
 As the partner's AI matures, the platform becomes a higher-value attach point.
 As the platform's customer base grows, the partner gains a larger surface to deploy against.
 Both sides are rewarded for the long arc, not the individual deal.

 Three structural commitments make the co-growth model real.